serene-water/node-red-contrib-coda-io/README.md

 ![Example of an upsert flow using the coda nodes](./doc/images/flow_upsert.jpg)

 # TODO:
-- Add an option to get folders.
+- [] Add an option to get folders.
 Currently only supports tables
-- Build a coda row parser
+- [] Build a coda row parser to feed coda row data into the upsert node
+- [] Improve the code a bit

 # CAUTION:
 This package is still in its infancy.
 It is likely that, in the near future, non-backwards-compatible changes will be introduced without notice.
 When a new version becomes available, make sure to test it thoroughly in a separate development environment before installing the update to your production environment.